Candlestick pattern

 In financial technical analysis, a candlestick pattern is a movement in prices shown graphically on a candlestick chart that some believe can help to identify repeating patterns of a particular market movement.
 The recognition of the pattern is subjective and programs that are used for charting have to rely on predefined rules to match the pattern.
 There are 42 recognized patterns that can be split into simple and complex patterns.

 History

 Some of the earliest technical trading analysis was used to track prices of rice in the 18th century.
 Much of the credit for candlestick charting goes to Munehisa Homma (1724–1803), a rice merchant from Sakata, Japan who traded in the Dojima Rice market in Osaka during the Tokugawa Shogunate.
-According to Steve Nison, however, candlestick charting came later, probably beginning after 1850.

-The most famous candlestick trader is the man who invented them, Munehisa Homma.
-He was a Japanese rice trader who tracked price action and saw patterns developing.
+While tracking price action, he saw patterns developing.
 He published his work in The Fountain of Gold — The Three Monkey Record of Money in 1755.
 In today’s dollars, he made about $10 billion.

+According to Steve Nison, however, candlestick charting came later, probably beginning after 1850.